 In subsection 108.08, delete the second paragraph and replace with the following:

 The Contractor shall not carry on construction operations on Saturdays, Sundays or holidays unless previously arranged and approved.
 The Contractor shall not perform work on any day of a three or four day holiday weekend when the holiday is New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, or Christmas Day.
+Construction operations shall stop at 12:00 Noon the day before the start of the holiday weekend and shall commence the day after the three or four days have passed.
 The Contractor shall only make emergency repairs, and provide proper protection of the work and traveling public on these days.